-We invite industry partners to submit proposals now for sticky real-world problems or challenges you're facing that UC students could tackle in two five-week sprints this summer.
+We invite industry partners to submit proposals for sticky real-world problems or challenges you're facing that UC students could tackle in a five-week sprint.

 In addressing the challenge, students will practice design thinking and work collaboratively with students from different disciplines - perhaps an engineer, a designer, a psychologist and a marketer, or another combination.